School Bus Accident Lawyer

-A car accident between multiple passenger vehicles can have terrible consequences, but as parents, one of the most tragic types of collisions we are afraid to even imagine is any type of crash involving a school bus.
+A car accident between multiple passenger vehicles can have terrible consequences, but as parents, one of the most tragic types of collisions we are afraid of is any type of crash involving a school bus.
 A school bus accident places a bus full of bright, young lives at risk as well as anyone else who’s onboard or involved in the crash.
 It’s almost every parent’s nightmare.

 Some traffic accidents are just unfortunate accidents and cannot be helped.
-More times than not, however, someone can be placed at fault.
+More often than not, however, someone can be placed at fault.
 Many of Georgia’s accidents occur due to negligence.
-Negligence can take the form of anything from failing to properly signal before a turn or slow down during a traffic jam to having a few drinks before getting behind the wheel, checking a social media feed while driving, or not getting enough sleep and driving while drowsy.
+Negligence can take the form of anything from failing to properly signal before a turn or slowing down during a traffic jam to having a few drinks before getting behind the wheel, checking a social media feed while driving, or not getting enough sleep and driving while drowsy.

 Under U.S. laws, citizens have a legal right to file what is known as a personal injury lawsuit against a guilty individual, group, or corporation if negligence played a role in an accident where injuries occurred.
 This includes school bus accidents.

 If you believe your child’s accident was ultimately caused by a negligent driver, a careless driver trainer, or even the manufacturer of a school bus, you need the help of an Atlanta, GA, school bus accident lawyer.
 Together, we can discover who caused the accident and ensure other children are not similarly harmed.
 First, let’s learn more about school bus accidents in Georgia.

 Between the years 2003 and 2014, 348,253 traffic collisions resulted in fatalities in the United States.
 Of those, 0.35% (1,222) were classified as involving vehicles related to school transportation.
 This includes school buses as well as non-school buses functioning as school buses that transport students to or from school or school-related functions and activities.
 On average, this equates to approximately 102 fatal school bus accidents every year.